bagashawehawe-debug/api-testing-jsonplaceholder/README.md

 ## 📌 Description
 This project demonstrates basic API testing using Postman, covering CRUD operations (Create, Read, Update, Delete) on the JSONPlaceholder public API.

+## 🧠 Test Strategy
+This API testing project focuses on validating CRUD operations using Postman.
+Testing approach includes:

+- Positive testing for valid requests
+- Negative testing for invalid or empty inputs
+- Response validation to ensure correct structure and data
+- Status code verification for each endpoint

 ## 🛠 Tools
 - Postman